KrishJeswal/KrishJeswal/README.md

 ## ✨ Interests
 - Coding and experimenting with new technologies
 - UI/UX, Data Structures and Machine Learning
 - Games — genres:
-  - 🎮: into narrative driven ARPGs, metroidvanias, souls-likes, and other genres that blend challenge with immersive storytelling
+  - 🎮: into narrative driven ARPGs, metroidvanias, souls-likes such as Elden Ring, Hollow Knight, Clair Obscur
 - Music — mainly:
-  - 🎧: drawn to alt-rock, pop-punk, and indie; the somber, the raw, and the atmospheric
+  - 🎧: drawn to alt-rock, pop-punk, and indie like Arctic Monkeys, Pierce The Veil, Radiohead
 - Novels — often reading:
-  - 📚: Gravitate towards deeply humane, character-driven stories layered with rich worldbuilding
+  - 📚: character-driven stories layered with rich worldbuilding for instance Red Rising and Green Bone Saga
-- Working toward greater depth in the domainss I’m actively learning
+- Working toward greater depth in the domains I’m actively learning

 ---